 - –BEWARE SCAMS!
 Only apply for loans with reputable sources.

-- —Paycheck Protection Program (PPP): Applications still being accepted and processed.
+- –UPDATED: Paycheck Protection Program (PPP): Applications still being accepted and processed until August 8.
 Designed to keep people on payroll.
 Loan amount calculated based on 2.5 x average payroll costs from last year (different formulae for seasonal and businesses who hadn’t started yet).
-Loan forgivable if used for payroll, mortgage/rent, utilities (but non-payroll costs should only take up 25%) for 8 weeks after getting the money.
-If you cut salary more than 25% or fire people during or before the 8 weeks, that money is offset and not forgiven anymore.
+Loan forgivable if used for payroll, mortgage/rent, utilities (but non-payroll costs should only take up up to 40%) for 24 weeks after getting the money.
+If you cut salary more than 25% or fire people during or before the 24 weeks, that money is offset and not forgiven anymore.
 If you fired people or lowered salary already, can hire them back before June 30 and get the payroll forgiven.
-Anything that isn’t forgiven must be paid back within 2 years at 1% interest, payment deferred for 6 months (but interest still accrues).
+Anything that isn’t forgiven must be paid back within 2 or 5 years (depending on when you received it) at 1% interest,.
 No collateral or personal guarantee required.
 Apply at SBA-approved lenders (most banks).
 If you already applied for an EIDL loan, can refi it into a PPP, and may have to if you used it for payroll.
 Contact an expert if you need help calculating payroll for your application; some payroll services such as ADP and Gusto have their own reports that will give you your numbers.

-- —Economic Injury Disaster Loan (EIDL): Applications for EIDL are now closed, except for certain agricultural businesses.
-If you applied before April 15, they are still processing applications first-come first-served.
+- —Economic Injury Disaster Loan (EIDL): Applications for EIDL are now OPEN again.
 Designed to help small biz cover operating expenses.
 Must be in disaster-impacted area (all of California counts).
 Must document specific injury cased by COVID.
 Can also have PPP, but must use funds for different things.
 Private for-profit businesses interest rate 3.75% (nonprofit 2.75%) paid out over up to 30 years (low monthly payments); first payment deferred up to 12 months.
 No personal guarantee required for loans under $200,000; no collateral required for loans under $25,000, but nobody will be rejected for inability to put up collateral.
 Can be used to pay for fixed expenses (debt, accounts payable, payroll, owner salary, utilities, mortgage/rent, extraordinary expenses caused by the disaster).

 - –EIDL also comes with up to $10,000 grant: (supposedly) given to you within three days of application for EIDL loan; given whether you’re eligible/accept the loan or not.
 Amount of grant is $1,000 per employee you had on Jan 31, up to $10,000.
 Does not have to be paid back if used on the approved operating expenses.
 If you also are getting a PPP, this will be subtracted from the forgivable PPP amount.